Kontakt.io is Opening its Platform to Third-Party Bluetooth Devices

 Figure 1.
 Number of devices on WLAN network (Kontakt.io Estimation)

-Looking at beacons or BLE based technologies alone shows that billions of devices will require network connectivity and consistent management over the next five years.
+Looking at beacons or Bluetooth LE based technologies alone shows that billions of devices will require network connectivity and consistent management over the next five years.
 So how to manage location applications with millions of devices consistently from the API to the firmware?

 The Solution: The Kontakt.io Firmware Kit that allows anyone to tap into the Kontakt.io Software Ecosystem

-The Kontakt.io Firmware Kit turns any BLE device into a Kontakt.io ecosystem ready device.
+The Kontakt.io Firmware Kit turns any Bluetooth LE device into a Kontakt.io ecosystem ready device.
 Once ready, a unified device-to-API management and location and sensor stream layer provide seamless communication between the device and the user.

 This firmware and management platform further empower a seamless creation of unique cloud-stored device IDs, frictionless device onboarding, and end-to-end security including rotating IDs.
 Moreover, it supports device fleet management, multi-tenant ownership rights of venues, devices and applications.
 All features and tools that are essential for enterprise IT departments approaching post-POC scale.
 Today, we are taking this part of Kontakt.io’s unique value proposition to the next level and allowing third party devices of all kinds to become part of our ecosystem.

 With more than 1 million BLE beacons and tags deployed, today’s announcement lays the groundwork for the next 100 million devices to come.
 Let’s get there together.
 We at Kontakt.io believe in a modular, open and interoperable IoT infrastructure – from the device layer to the use-case application.
 All that you need to get started is the Kontakt.io firmware ported to your device.